When Worlds Collide (1951 film)

 When Worlds Collide is a 1951 American science fiction disaster film released by Paramount Pictures.
 It was produced by George Pal, directed by Rudolph Maté, and stars Richard Derr, Barbara Rush, Peter Hansen, and John Hoyt.
-The film is based on the 1933 science fiction novel of the same name, co-written by Edwin Balmer and Philip Wylie.
+The film is based on the 1933 science fiction novel by Edwin Balmer and Philip Wylie.

-The film's storyline concerns the coming destruction of the Earth by a rogue star called Bellus and the desperate efforts to build a space ark to transport a group of men and women to Bellus' single planet, Zyra.
+The film recounts the coming destruction of the Earth by a rogue star called Bellus and the desperate efforts to build a space ark to transport a group of men and women to Bellus' single planet, Zyra.